Explainer last updated May 14, 2020; see also Timeline entries tagged “Protection of Ex-Combatants”

 The Unit attributed responsibility in 93 cases: 36 to FARC dissident groups, 12 to the ELN, 9 to the Gulf Clan, 10 to small criminal groups, 6 to the EPL, and 13 to “individuals.”
 Other actors, among them security forces, have 1 alleged case.
 The Unit

-Antioquia department has the largest number of assassinated ex-FARC members, especially the municipalities of Ituango and Tarazá.
-In Ituango, which lies along a key trafficking route and is disputed between FARC dissidents and Gulf Clan paramilitaries, 12 former FARC members have been killed.
+On March 5, 2020, Astrid Conde Gutiérrez became the second demobilized FARC guerrilla to be assassinated in the city of Bogotá.
+She was reportedly a former partner of top ex-FARC dissident leader Gentil Duarte, and mother of his child.
+In the municipality of Ituango, Antioquia, which lies along a key trafficking route and is disputed between FARC dissidents and Gulf Clan paramilitaries, 12 former FARC members have been killed.
 In early February 2020, the entire remaining population of the former Santa Lucía FARC demobilization site (Territorial Training and Reincorporation Space, or ETCR) in Ituango—62 former fighters and 45 relatives—announced their attention to abandon the site within 60 days due to threats.

 While specially assigned military personnel have protected former combatants, the case of former FARC militiaman Dimar Torres raised strong concerns.
 Army soldiers killed Torres on April 22, 2019 in the municipality of Convención, part of northeast Colombia’s conflictive Catatumbo region, and were caught by townspeople while attempting to bury his body.
 Prosecutors have since found that the soldiers not only planned the killing, but may have been acting on the orders of a colonel, who is facing trial in Colombia’s criminal justice system.